gmac/graphql-stitching-ruby/README.md

 }
 ```

-The above query collects data from all three services, plus introspects the combined schema.
-Two schemas are accessed remotely via HTTP, while the third is a local schema embedded within the gateway server itself.
+The above query collects data from all three locations, two of which are remote schemas and the third a local schema.
+The combined graph schema is also stitched in to provide introspection capabilities.

 ## Tests